dhis2/dhis2-fhir-adapter/README.md

 - Creating and updating (based on a national identifier, not on the resource ID) Tracked Entity Type "Person" from FHIR resource "Patient".
 - Creating and updating events with vaccination information of the enrolled "Person".

+The mapping process uses a flexible and configurable rule based data transformation.

 ## Mappings to DHIS2
 FHIR structures may contain multiple values for one field (e.g. multiple names or addresses).
 This will not be displayed by the following sections.
 The resulting mapping configuration reduces multiple values to a single value.